apache/opendal/website/docs/contributing/reference/generate_release_note.md

 title: Generate Release Note
 ---

-This document describes how to generate release notes using Github:
+This document describes how to generate release notes using GitHub:

 1. Go to https://github.com/apache/incubator-opendal/releases/new to start a new release.
 2. Fill the tag with `draft`.